-This Agreement shall become effective on October 1, 2006, or on the date when the Agreement has been signed by all parties, whichever is later, and shall continue through September 30, 2007.
-No costs may be incurred by the Provider until the Agreement has been signed by all parties.
-The original signed document must be returned to the OAG by October 16, 2006, or the Agreement shall be voidable at the option of the OAG.
+This Agreement shall become effective on October 1, 2007, or on the date when the Agreement has been signed by all parties, whichever is later, and shall continue through September 30, 2008.
+No costs incurred by the Provider prior to the effective date of said Agreement will be reimbursed and Provider is solely responsible for any such expenses.
+The original signed document must be returned to the OAG by October 15, 2007, or within 15 days of signature by all parties or the Agreement shall be voidable at the option of the OAG.